cds-snc/digital-canada-ca/content/en/blog/posts/eva’s-exit-interview-take-a-walk-on-the-private-side.md

 title: 'Eva’s Exit Interview: Take a walk on the private side'
 description: >-
-  One of our beloved developers and OG team member Eva Demers-Brett is leaving us this month to embark on an exciting opportunity in the private sector
+  One of our beloved developers and OG team member Eva Demers-Brett is leaving us this month to embark on an exciting opportunity in the private sector.
 author: Yael Berger and Eva Demers-Brett
 date: 2019-05-30T15:30:00.000Z
 image: /img/cds/eva-demers-brett.jpg